Block (Create Change Request)

 Remove Block

-In general, a block should only be removed after intense consideration as ECLASS users might already describe their products with the help of the properties used in the BL.
-Therefore, to remove a BL without a successor is almost impossible.
+In general, a Block should only be removed after intense consideration as ECLASS users might already describe their products with the help of the Properties used in the Block, Therefore, to remove a Block without a successor is almost impossible.

-- NOTE: REMOVE BL means that the block is marked as deprecated, its identifier cannot be used again.
-The removed block stays part of former releases.
+Note: REMOVE BLOCK means that the Block is marked as deprecated, its identifier cannot be used again.
+The removed Block stays part of former releases.

-In order to create a CR for removing a BL proceed as follows:
+In order to create a Change Request for removing a Block proceed as follows:

 Reactivate